Sleep Stages (Light, Deep, REM)

 Medical Professional

 Disorders like insomnia or fibromyalgia may also impact your ability to enter REM sleep.
 If you are having trouble sleeping, it may be time to talk to a doctor.
 Blue light is far from the only thing affecting a person’s ability to sleep.
 Anxiety, medications, diet, and routine may also be contributing factors.
-If you are having trouble sleeping, start to keep track of how much sleep you are getting a night and bring this information to your doctor.
+If you are having trouble sleeping, keep track of how much sleep you get and bring this information to your doctor.
 They may suggest lifestyle changes, medications, or further testing to help you get more sleep at night.